-Direct comment from one parent was particularly appreciative and gave real value to the availability of all staff in meeting to discuss and provide understanding of difficulties and ongoing support.
-Completed questionnaires from parents evidenced the "warm and friendly approach" that is presented at all times by the school and the extent to which their visits are "always welcomed and encouraged".
-Planning and review meeting minutes also provide evidence of parental and family involvement in the decision making process.
+Completed questionnaires from parents evidenced the "warm and friendly approach" that is presented at all times by all staff and the extent to which their visits are "always welcomed" and they encouraged to present their views and opinions.
+Planning and review meeting minutes also provide additional evidence of parental and family involvement in the decision making process.
 Regular home visits by the school family support officer also give additional benefit to the communication programme.
 Whenever necessary facilities for private meetings and discussion are made available.